tailorguide/flutter_plugins/packages/camera/camera/README.md

 ### iOS

-\* The camera plugin compiles for any version of iOS, but its functionality requires iOS 10 or higher.
-If compiling for iOS 9, make sure to programmatically check the version of iOS running on the device before using any camera plugin features.
+The camera plugin functionality works on iOS 10.0 or higher.
+If compiling for any version lower than 10.0, make sure to programmatically check the version of iOS running on the device before using any camera plugin features.
 The [device_info_plus](https://pub.dev/packages/device_info_plus) plugin, for example, can be used to check the iOS version.

 Add two rows to the `ios/Runner/Info.plist`: